rgb3c/git-course/README.md

-# git-course
+# Git and GitHub course

-Git and Github course
+Crach course for Git